 Provides up to 36 months of education (four school years) to eligible veterans and service members who have served at least 90 days of active duty since September 10, 2001.
 Educational benefits can include tuition, fees, books and some living expenses.
 Learn more

 Provides up to 36 months of education (four school years) to eligible veterans and to service members who have served at least two years of active duty.
 Learn more

 This benefit pays up to 100% of the cost of tuition to eligible active-duty service members.
 Virtually all military service members can receive tuition assistance, but eligibility varies by service branch.

 AIU Grants for U.S. Navy Students

-AIU has established a grant for all honorably discharged veterans of the U.S. Marines to assist in providing the opportunity to attend a degree program of study at AIU Online.
+AIU has established a grant for all honorably discharged veterans of the U.S. Navy to assist in providing the opportunity to attend a degree program of study at AIU.

-AIU Online has established a 10% grant for all spouses of active-duty and reserve members of the U.S. Marines to assist in providing the opportunity to attend a degree program of study at AIU Online.
+AIU has established a 10% grant for all spouses of active-duty and reserve members of the U.S. Navy to assist in providing the opportunity to attend a degree program of study at AIU.